netless-io/fastboard/README.md

     },
     managerConfig: {
       cursor: true,
-      // (Optional), enable the appliance-plugin plugin.
-To enable the configuration, you need to install @netless/appliance-plugin.
-For specific details, please refer to the introduction of the performance optimization version
-      supportAppliancePlugin: true,
     },
     // (Optional), enable the appliance-plugin plugin.
 To enable the configuration, you need to install @netless/appliance-plugin.
 For specific details, please refer to the introduction of the performance optimization version
     enableAppliancePlugin: {